'Press 1' for Caller Thoughts

-NEW YORK (SpeechTEK 2008) -- As the conference's opening day unfolded here at the Marriott Marquis, a panel discussion digging into the state of the speech technology industry started off with one simple question: What do end users -- the customers calling into contact centers -- think about interactive voice response (IVR) systems, speech technology, and touchtone automation?
+NEW YORK — As SpeechTEK 2008’s opening day unfolded at the Marriott Marquis on August 18, a panel discussion digging into the state of the speech technology industry started off with one simple question: What do end users—the customers calling into contact centers—think about interactive voice response (IVR) systems, speech technology, and touchtone automation?

 Simple: They don’t.

-That's the opinion of independent marketing consultant Monique Bozeman of Bozeman Consulting, any way.
-"Users don’t really think about IVR [and] the interface," she said to a standing-room-only crowd.
+"Users don’t really think about IVR [and] the interface," independent marketing consultant Monique Bozeman of Bozeman Consulting, said to a standing-room-only crowd.

-Vendors focused solely on the technology itself can lead to distortions in their market research: There may be inaccuracies in what they believe callers really think about the speech technology deployed at a contact center, according to two additional panel members: Tim Pearce, global solutions manager of self-service at Dimension Data, and Mike Bergelson, director of product management for customer contact at Cisco Systems.
-The two men disclosed the results of Dimension Data’s second annual Speech Alignment Index, which determines if vendors and end users are on the same page when it comes to speech recognition applications.
+Vendors focused solely on technology itself can lead to distortions in their market research.
+There may be inaccuracies in what they believe callers really think about the speech technology deployed at a contact center, according to two additional panel members, Tim Pearce, global solutions manager of self-service at Dimension Data, and Mike Bergelson, director of product management for customer contact at Cisco Systems.
+The two men disclosed the results of Dimension Data’s second annual Speech Alignment Index, which determines whether vendors and end users are on the same page regarding speech recognition applications.
 This year, 1,800 consumers and 240 speech technology vendors participated in the global survey.

-According to this year's results, overall alignment is at 74 percent between vendors and consumers.
+According to Dimension Data’s research, overall alignment is at 74 percent between vendors and consumers.
 This marks an increase of 3 percentage points over last year.
-Pearce argued that, while the boost is a good sign, more work needs to be done.
+While the boost is a good sign, more work needs to be done, Pearce argued.
 "We must increase the alignment in order to penetrate more markets," he declared.
 "Otherwise, it’s like pushing water uphill."